 Vynova is a leading European manufacturer of chlor-alkali products and PVC resins.
-With a network of production sites in five countries and more than 1,200 employees, we generate yearly sales of nearly 1 billion euros.
+With a network of production sites in five countries and over 1,250 employees, we generate yearly sales of 830 million euros.

 Founded in 2015 as the chlor-vinyls platform of the International Chemical Investors Group (ICIG), we have established ourselves as a major supplier with an extensive chemicals portfolio and multiple logistics solutions to serve our customers.
 Our specific offerings include multiple grades of suspension PVC (S-PVC), KOH and other potassium derivatives, caustic soda (NaOH) and sodium hypochlorite (NaOCl).